zokhcat/sha-256-go/README.md

-An attempt to implement SHA-256 from scratch using golang and do low-level programming.
+An attempt to implement SHA-256 from scratch using golang and reverse engineer.

 Algorithm: